The Story Star System

 Standardised system

-We use a standardised system that judges books on seven weighted categories: Narrative craft (25%), Characters (20%), Prose (20%), Dialogue (10%), World & Atmosphere (10%), Concept & Theme (10%), and Format (5%).
-Each category focuses on the story craft of the book, reviewing each book into each band of the categories (from 1 to 5).
-We then use weighted averages to determine if a star (or more) is awarded.
+We use a standardised system that evaluates a book across seven weighted categories: Narrative Craft (22%), Characters (18%), Prose (18%), Dialogue (13%), World & Atmosphere (12%), Concept & Theme (12%), and Format (5%).
+For each reviews, we analyse the book across all seven categories and then assign a score from 1 to 5 to each catagory.
+Finally, we calculate a weighted average to determine whether a star (or more) is awarded.

 Professional Reviewers

-All of our reviewers are professionals in the craft of writing, from editors, book coaches, and writers who are deeply knowledgeable about the art of novel writing.
-All our reviewers are quality checked and have their reviews reviewed regularly to ensure standardisation and fairness in our star system.
-Our reviewers are not just readers, they will are professions that we’ve trained specifically to review your book.
+All of our reviewers are professionals in the craft of writing.
+Every reviewer is quality checked, and their reviews are regularly reviewed to ensure standardisation and fairness in our star system.
+Our reviewers are not just readers, they are professions trained specifically to fairly judge your book.

 What do the Stars mean?